alichtman/alichtman.github.io/_posts/2019-10-16-fuzzy-launching-apps-macos.md

 ---
-title: "Fuzzy Launching Applications from the Shell on macOS"
+title: "Easily Launching Apps from the Terminal on macOS"
 date: 2019-10-18T15:34:30-04:00
 categories:
   - blog